 The formalization of the idea that area differences in wages and rents compensate people and businesses for local differences in desirable local amenities is attributable to Jennifer Roback (1982).
 This important formalization built on Sherwin Rosen's (1974) seminal analysis of markets for bundled characteristics.
 An important difference between the two models is the use of a representative consumer (and firm) in Roback's model, as opposed to a focus on heterogeneity in preference and cost functions among firms and people in Rosen's paper.
 The Roback model also assumed for simplicity that moving costs are well approximated by zero.
-The addition of migration costs and heterogeneity was not seen as a major problem, as all the results of the model should still hold for the marginal migrant, defined as a person with zero migration costs.
+The addition of migration costs and heterogeneity was not seen as a major problem, as all the results of the model would still hold for the marginal migrant, defined as a person with zero migration costs.

 In this paper, we loosen these two assumptions simultaneously, and show this change in the model modifies the interpretation of inter-city differences in wages and rents considerably.
 Intuitively, the presence of heterogeneous moving costs implies that at any combination of rents and wages, some people and businesses will be willing to locate in a city, given its amenity level.
-For the local labor market to be in equilibrium, an appropriate amount of residents and businesses must wish to locate in a city.1 The quantity side of regional equilibrium is something mostly ignored by Roback and the literature that followed her.
-For any given amenity level, there are a set of points in rent-wage-population space that will satisfy local labor market equilibrium.
+For the local labor market to be in equilibrium, an appropriate amount of residents and businesses must wish to locate in a city.
+The quantity side of regional equilibrium is something mostly ignored by Roback and the literature that followed her.
+For any given amenity level, there are a set of points in rentwage space that will satisfy local labor market equilibrium.
 However, this set of points includes a continuum of possible rents, populations and possibly wages.
-We show that for any given amenity level, rents - and thus wages and population - are actually set by the local supply of housing.
+We show that for any given amenity level, population, rents and wages are actually set by the local supply of housing.

 1 Throughout the paper, we will use the term "city" in the urban economic sense.
 This term is approximated in the census data with urban areas or metropolitan statistical areas.
-We choose to use city because this is the concept the other terms approximate.
+We choose to use city because this is the concept the other terms approximate, and because it is shorter and sounds better.

 This paper thus makes two significant contributions.
-First, the importance of housing supply and other housing market factors in the presence of heterogeneous costs to migration substantially changes the interpretation of coefficients in regressions of rents on local area characteristics.
-This undermines the use of such coefficients as "market price" weights in measuring local attractiveness.
-For instance, we show that in such a context amenities that restrict housing supply will appear more "valuable" than amenities that do not.
+First, the importance of housing supply in the presence of heterogeneous costs to migration changes the interpretation of coefficients in regressions of rents on local area characteristics.
+We show that in such a context, amenities that restrict housing supply will appear more "valuable" than amenities that do not.
 Thus, in terms of computing local quality of life (QOL) indices, areas with amenities that also restrict supply (such as coasts, steep mountains, national parks, etc.) will appear more attractive than areas with amenities that do not (such as climate and cultural amenities).

 A second contribution of the paper is that it allows the Rosen-Roback model to be related more closely with the newer literature on agglomeration.
-The model implies that a simple exogenous, productive amenity story cannot account for the positive correlation amongst rents, wages and city population we observe in the cross section of cities, with the link between population and the other two quantities being especially tenuous.
-Since the neoclassical assumptions do not imply that more productive cities will be more populated, it implies that more populated areas become more productive.
-That is, the causal relationship runs from population to productivity, not in the other direction.
+With the model advanced in this paper, the very strong positive correlation among rents, wages and city population in the cross section can be interpreted as implying that larger cities are primarily driven by productive amenities.
 While this result is not too surprising, the incorporation of population in the analysis (which was missing in the QOL literature) allows for analysis of how population, rents, wages and amenities interact when greater populations of firms and workers leads to higher productivity, as has been hypothesized in many papers for a variety of reasons.